google/ads-api-report-fetcher/README.md

 * `input` - input type - where queries are coming from.
 Supports the following values:
   * `file` - (default) local or remote (GCS, S3, Azure, etc.) files
   * `console` - data are read from standard input
-* `output` - output type, Supports the following values:
+* `output` - output type, supports the following values:
   * `bq` or `bigquery` - write data to BigQuery
   * `console` - write data to standard output
   * `csv` - write data to CSV files